omn0mn0m/GroupMe-Discord/README.md

 For GroupMe bot setup, you must [create a GroupMe bot](https://dev.groupme.com/tutorials/bots).

 For Discord bot setup, you must [create a Discord application and bot](https://discord.com/developers/applications).

+NOTE: GroupMe only allows a bot to exist in one group chat, so you must create a GroupMe bot per group chat you would like to bridge.
+However, you only ever need to create one Discord bot.